Right Now, Here’s How You Can Trade Franklin Resources Inc. (BEN) Aggressively

 Sponsored

-Further, it is important to consider BEN stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.55.Likewise, its price to free cash flow for the last twelve months stands at 44.86.
-BEN’s price to book ratio for the most recent quarter was 1.08, resulting in an 2.96 price to cash per share for the period.
+Further, it is important to consider BEN stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.50.Likewise, its price to free cash flow for the last twelve months stands at 43.23.
+BEN’s price to book ratio for the most recent quarter was 1.15, resulting in an 2.85 price to cash per share for the period.

 How does Franklin Resources Inc. (BEN) stock rate among analysts?
 Buy, sell, or hold?